 What to buy

-T-shirts, key chains and magnets with some of the UK's most iconic sights (Big Ben, the double-decker buses, etc.) on them.
+T-shirts, key chains and magnets with some of the UK's most iconic sights on them.
 'Mind the Gap' t-shirts are also very popular UK souvenirs.

 What to pack

 The weather in the United Kingdom is notoriously changeable, and visitors should ensure they pack a lightweight rain-slicker to carry around in the event of sudden showers.
-Cigarettes are extremely expensive in the UK, so smokers might want to bring two cartons, the maximum allowed.
+Cigarettes are extremely expensive in the UK, so smokers might want to bring the maximum allowed with them.